Best Practice for Ad Copy

 To keep your ad as relevant as possible and to give it a better chance of showing higher, remember to include the keywords you’re bidding for!

 And as mentioned earlier, with the new expanded format, we know that not all of your text will show for every impression.
 This means it’s super important to use your keywords in the parts of the ad that will display.
-Your first headline is mandatory and will always be there, so add your keywords and your points of difference to the first headline whenever possible.
-You’ll also always get the first description line.
-Make sure your keywords, points of difference, and your call to action make it there as often as possible.
+Your first headline and first description line are both mandatory and will always be there, so add your keywords and your points of difference to them where possible.

 So there you have it – some tips on keeping your ad copy within best practice standards.
 This gives your business the edge, not only in front of your customer, but in Google’s eyes too!